-Rising Fuel Cost Has a Major Affect on Operational Costs
+Rising Fuel Cost Has a Major Effect on Operational Costs

 Fuel costs represent a significant portion of our expenses.
-Fuel costs have increased steadily over the last few years and now represents 19% of our operating budget which comes to a total of \$6,500,000 annually.
+Fuel costs have increased steadily over the last few years and fuel accounts for greater than 18% of STEO's operating budget.
 Fuel prices and supplies are influenced significantly by international, political, and economic circumstances as well as naturally occurring disasters.
 If a fuel supply shortage were to arise from Organization of the Petroleum Exporting Countries (OPEC) production curtailments, a disruption of oil imports or refining capacity due to natural disaster or otherwise, higher fuel price increases could greatly affect our operating costs.

-Fuel prices exclude GST and have a 2 cent per litre discount deducted.
+\\\ Fuel prices exclude HST and have a 2 cent per litre discount deducted.